cguenther0929/firework_igniter_wireless/README.md

 * v0.1.1.a -- The timeout feature was improved -- now the timer only starts running when an output transitions from inactive to active.
 There is now a form on the bottom of the webpage that allows the user to enter a value, however, the code needs to be written to accept an updated value.
 When submit is clicked, it seems the webpage goes awry.

+*v0.1.2.a -- A lot of button progress was made, but clicking on SUBMIT still doesn't properly submit the value.
+In the form definition it seems the page will become unresponsive if the method is defined to be post instead of get.